 Kitesurfers love Hyahuna beach.

-Just inland from where the kitesurfers sail is an old shrine commemorating the bird who brought rice stalks to Okinawa, beginning rice cultivation and the wealth it created.
+Just inland from where the kitesurfers sail is an old shrine commemorating the bird who brought rice stalks to Okinawa, beginning rice cultivation in both Okinawa and Japan, and the wealth it created.

 At sunset we drive around tiny Ou Island, a fishing village isle connectd to Tamagusuku by a bridge.